This is a deliberately empty heading to satisfy the HTML5 validator.

 Dancing by Anni Alitalo, Heidi Karjalainen

-Music composed by Markku Mäkelä
+Music Composed by Markku Mäkelä

 Cinematography by Tuukka Ylönen